Cramessar/Marvel-Character-Full-Stack-Application/README.md

-const content = `# 🚀 Marvel Character Hub - The Ultimate Marvel API Project
+# 🚀 Marvel Character Hub - The Ultimate Marvel API Project

 Welcome to the **Marvel Character Hub**, where your favorite superheroes and villains come to life in an ultimate web app!
 What started as a simple character database evolved into a sleek, feature-packed project.
 Read on to learn everything we’ve built.